mrhacwer/Mods-for-Mad-Island/README.md

 [Click Here to Download the Mod](https://github.com/mrhacwer/Mods-for-Mad-Island/releases/download/MoreZoom%2FLatest/DLL-MoreZoomv0-1-0.zip)

+How to Install<br/>

+Download DLL-MoreZoom0-1-0.zip<br/>
+Unzip the DLL-MoreZoom0-1-0.zip to get the MoreZoom.dll file.<br/>
+Put the MoreZoom.dll inside your mods folder.<br/>

 ### [CraftRequirements for Mad Island V0.1.8](https://github.com/mrhacwer/Mods-for-Mad-Island/releases/tag/CraftRequirements%2FLatest)
 This mod is conversion [Yotan-Dev](https://github.com/yotan-dev/mad-island-mods#craft-colors) mod port.
 I have his permission to convert the mod.
 You can check in this [steam post](https://steamcommunity.com/app/2739590/discussions/0/4842022053902871714/).